dantunesd/customer-favorite-products/README.md

 ```bash
 docker-compose -f docker-compose-npm-install.yaml up
 ```
-Or if you have Nodejs installed:
+Or if you have npm installed:

 ```bash
 npm install